Amazon: condition mappings

 - Click +Add custom field.

-- Go back to your channel's Mapping page, and continue the mapping process for your condition values in Offer mapping.
+- Go back to your channel's Mapping step, and continue the mapping process for your condition values in Offer mapping.

 - In the condition type column, select Advanced rule from the dropdown selector.